raid-guild/handbook/docs/discord-bots.md

 _Do Raid Guild Bots Dream of Electric Tweets?_

-The Raid Guild relies on several bots to accomplish different automated tasks.
+Raid Guild relies on several bots to accomplish different automated tasks.
 Below is a quick guide to help you get to know how to interact with the different bots you might come across in the [Raid Guild Discord Server.](https://discord.gg/RWjkQ6DNnv)

 ## Collab.Land